frankeng/CarlaSemiTruckTrailer/README.md

 Run it under windows 10 with carla 0.0.13 and unreal 4.26

 This version is still under construction!

 Problems:

-- Some time the truck gets stuck, it looks like it is stuck in the floor)
+- Some time the truck gets stuck, (it looks like it is stuck in the floor)
 - Spawning the combination in the world could give problems because I did not take the length into account.
 So the trailer could be placed on an other vehicle
 - Cornering with the tractor,does not take into account that there is a trailer behind the truck, so corner me be cut off.

-**At the moment my Carla doe not work any more so I could not test the description below **

-**please push if you found some improvement!!**

 ## Put the files in the right place